moddio/taro/README.md

 ## 2D multiplayer HTML5 game engine.
 **[Taro Engine](https://www.modd.io) is a multi-player-first, cross-platform game engine to launch 2D HTML5 game servers.** It can support up to 64 concurrent players hosted on a $5/month VM while running box2d physics.

-Taro Engine uses various versions of Box2D physics engine(Planck.js, Box2Dweb, etc), and uses Pixijs as a rendering engine.
-For netcode, it uses websocket and LZ string compression to optimize bandwidth and performance.

 Join us on [Discord](https://discord.gg/XRe8T7K) or support us on [Patreon](https://www.patreon.com/moddio)

 ## Demo ##